kaicataldo/eleventy-plugin-react/README.md

   );
 }
 ```

+All the content will be rendered into the `body`.
+React Helmet can be used to alter the `head`.

 Data for each page is passed as props to the entrypoint page component.
 You can learn more about using data in Eleventy [here](https://www.11ty.dev/docs/data/).